Because We Want You Around for Those Special Moments

 Who is this study for?

-50 years of age or older
+50 years or older

-No personal history of cancer (except skin cancer)
+Have no personal history of cancer (except skin cancer)

 Who qualifies for a lung cancer screening test (chest CT scan)?